Uberi/speech_recognition/README.rst

 3. When building the project using something like ``pyinstaller SOME_SCRIPT.py``, simply supply the ``--additional-hooks-dir`` option set to the PyInstaller hooks folder.
 For example, ``pyinstaller --additional-hooks-dir pyinstaller-hooks/ SOME_SCRIPT.py``.

+Note that the development versions of PyInstaller already include this hook, and will therefore work out of the box.

 On Ubuntu/Debian, I get errors like "jack server is not running or cannot be started" or "Cannot lock down [...] byte memory area (Cannot allocate memory)".
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Linux audio stack is pretty fickle.
 There are a few things that can cause these issues.

-First, make sure JACK is installed - to install it, run `sudo apt-get install multimedia-jack`
+First, make sure JACK is installed - to install it, run ``sudo apt-get install multimedia-jack``

 You will then want to configure the JACK daemon correctly to avoid that "Cannot allocate memory" error.
 Run ``sudo dpkg-reconfigure -p high jackd2`` and select "Yes" to do so.